 Prevention Strategies

 Half of US states now require age verification.
 The Supreme Court upheld Texas's law in June 2025.
-Yet evidence shows these laws displace traffic rather than reduce consumption — making education and family conversation essential complements.
+Yet evidence shows these laws displace traffic rather than reduce consumption.
+This chapter also maps how CSAM-specific law differs across the US, UK, EU, Canada, Australia, and the major outliers — the structural variations that shape platform compliance and cross-border investigation.

 Legislative approaches to age verification